nano-o/streamlet/README.md

 This means that processes always have the same view of the system, which precludes some interesting behaviors of the Streamlet algorithm.
 In contrast, the specifications that I present reflect the fact that processes have different, partial views of what blocks have been notarized or not.

+Shir Cohen and Dahlia Malkhi compare Streamlet and HotStuff in the following [blog post](https://dahliamalkhi.github.io/posts/2020/12/what-they-didnt-teach-you-in-streamlet/).
+They not that Streamlet lacks some of the qualities of an engineering-ready protocol like HotStuff.
+While their blog post is very interesting, I do not agree with the claim that Streamlet requires synchronized epochs.
+The original Streamlet presentation indeed stipulates that processes proceeds through epochs in lock-steps (using synchronized real-time clocks).
+However, any synchronizer that guarantees that epochs become synchronous after GST
+ (in the sense that we have used in the current post)
 # Other notes

 The rule that the leader uses to pick a block to extend can be slightly improved.